One of my most popular posts, I’ve finally given my take on unsolicited manuscript submissions to Australian book publishers a makeover.

 What can you do instead of submitting an unsolicited manuscript?

-If you’re convinced your work is ready for submission to an agent or publisher, you need to connect with people active in the publishing industry.
-Like any other field of human endeavour, agents and publishers place value on word of mouth, referrals and personal introductions.
+If you’re convinced your work is ready for submission to a literary agent or publisher, you need to connect with people active in the publishing industry.
+Like any other field of human endeavour, literary agents and publishers place value on word of mouth, referrals and personal introductions.
 I’m not saying it’s easy or even fair, but there are some ways to do it:

 Take a class or workshop.

-Look for courses, whether online or in-person, led by industry professionals.
+Look for courses, whether online or in-person, led by industry professionals such as literary agents or book publishers.
 Ask all the questions you can think of.
 Seek feedback on your work.
 Respond to it.

 Enter writing competitions/prizes.

-Agents and publishers keep a sharp eye trained on competition shortlists and prize announcements, because they are a short-cut to good work they might have otherwise missed.
+Literary agents and book publishers keep a sharp eye trained on competition shortlists and prize announcements, because they are a short-cut to good work they might have otherwise missed.
 If you keep missing out, seek feedback to find out why.

 Develop connections with other writers online.